hotosm/raw-data-api/backend/Manual.md

 `osm2pgsql --create -H localhost -U admin -P 5432 -d postgres -W --extra-attributes --slim --drop --output=flex --style ./raw.lua yourdownloaded.osm.pbf `

-> **Note:** It is tested with osm2pgsql 1.6.0 version only , If data is loaded without --slim mode you will have query ready tables nodes,ways_line,ways_poly and relations .
-When you use --slim mode it will store meta data to database itself .
-It will create three additional tables : planet_osm_nodes,planet_osm_ways, planet_osm_relations which will be used during update only , Rather than that you will be querying nodes,ways_line,ways_poly and relations table to get data !
+> **Note:** It is tested with osm2pgsql 1.6.0 version only, If data is loaded without --slim mode you will have query ready tables nodes,ways_line,ways_poly and relations.
+When you use --slim mode it will store meta data to database itself.
+It will create three additional tables : planet_osm_nodes,planet_osm_ways, planet_osm_relations which will be used during update only, rather than that you will be querying nodes, ways_line, ways_poly and relations table to get data!

 ## Prepare Your Tables